- Search The Registry

 - My Account

-He has played numerous recitals throughout the U.S., including performances in New York at Lincoln Center, Washington, D.C. at the Kennedy Center, Los Angeles at the Dorothy Chandler Pavilion and Chicago at Orchestra Hall.
+He has played numerous recitals throughout the U.S., including performances in New York at Lincoln Center, Washington, D.C. at the Kennedy Center, Los Angeles at the Dorothy Chandler Pavilion, and Chicago at Orchestra Hall.
 His many orchestral performances include appearances with the New York Philharmonic, Orchestra of St. Luke’s, the Minnesota Orchestra, the Pittsburgh, St. Louis, National, Detroit, and New Jersey symphonies.
-Major summer festival engagements include the Ravinia, Blossom, Wolftrap, Caramoor and Aspen festivals, the Hollywood Bowl and the Mostly Mozart Festival in Tokyo.
+Major summer festival engagements include the Ravinia, Blossom, Wolftrap, Caramoor, and Aspen festivals, the Hollywood Bowl, and the Mostly Mozart Festival in Tokyo.

 He also performed twice at the White House at the invitation of President and Mrs. Clinton.
 In September 1993, Mr. Pratt signed an exclusive recording contract with Angel/EMI.
 His debut album, A Long Way From Normal, was released in 1994.
-A great favorite on college and university performing arts series and a strong advocate of art education, Awadagin Pratt participates in numerous residency and outreach activities wherever he appears; these activities may include masterclasses, children’s recitals, play/talk demonstrations and question/answer sessions for students of all ages.
-Internationally, he made his debut appearances in Japan in the fall of 1996 on a tour which included recitals in Osaka and Tokyo’s Suntory Hall and a performance with the Tokyo Philharmonic.
-He returned to Japan in 1997, 1999 and 2000 to play recitals in the major cities and conduct a concert in Tokyo’s Sumida Triphony Hall.
+A great favorite on college and university performing arts series and a strong advocate of art education, Awadagin Pratt participates in numerous residency and outreach activities wherever he appears; these activities may include masterclasses, children’s recitals, play/talk demonstrations, and question/answer sessions for students of all ages.
+Internationally, he made his debut appearances in Japan in the fall of 1996 on a tour that included recitals in Osaka and Tokyo’s Suntory Hall and performance with the Tokyo Philharmonic.
+He returned to Japan in 1997, 1999, and 2000 to play recitals in the major cities and conduct a concert in Tokyo’s Sumida Triphony Hall.